Lafayette-FSAE/scada/manual.md

 $ sudo bash install
 ```

-However, becasue SCADA is still relatively new software, the install script is likely to fail in some environments, requireing manual intervention.
+However, because SCADA is still relatively new software, the install script is likely to fail in some environments, requiring manual intervention.
 In addition, updates will need to be made to the install script periodically as new features are added to SCADA.
 To that end, an explanation of the install script and what it does is provided here.

 ```bash